-Addressing cumulative impacts due to transport infrastructure should be a strategic planning exercise, and involves their consideration in master plans.
-Master plans offer the opportunity to handle these complex multiple interactions taking a systemic approach (see Chapter 4 – Integration of the infrastructure into the landscape).
+Addressing cumulative effects due to transport infrastructure should be a strategic planning exercise, and involves their consideration in master plans.
+Master plans offer the opportunity to handle these complex multiple interactions taking a systemic approach (see Chapter 4 – Integration of infrastructure into the landscape).
 Whilst master plans are expected to be on the right scale of analysis and management (see Chapter 2 – Policy, strategy and planning), some are inadequately designed, and this has an effect on their use for effective identification and management of cumulative impacts.

 The impact assessment is the developer’s responsibility which limits its ability in coordinating with multiple actors from different types of activity and thus evaluating its own contribution to cumulative impacts.
 This statement is true at the project level (EIA), where the developer has limited coordination with other project developers.
 But this issue also applies to strategic planning, where the local authorities responsible for the SEA have a limited amount of information from multiple project developers.